T

 landmark

-A UNESCO World Heritage site, Prambanan is the largest Hindu temple complex in Indonesia, dedicated to the Trimurti.
-Its towering spires and intricate reliefs are a testament to ancient Javanese artistry.
+A magnificent Hindu temple complex and UNESCO World Heritage site, dedicated to the Trimurti.
+Its towering spires and intricate carvings make it a breathtaking architectural wonder.

 1. Morning